 Radiation Dose Calculator

-Compute the effective radiation dose in sieverts from absorbed dose, radiation type, and tissue weighting factor.
-Essential for radiological protection assessments and medical physics dosimetry.
+Compute effective radiation dose in sieverts from absorbed dose, radiation weighting factor, and tissue weighting factor, following ICRP-103 conventions.
+Useful for radiological protection planning, medical imaging dose reviews, and occupational exposure assessments.

 About this calculator